 The New Marketing Flywheel

-A recent survey by Marketo found that 86% of CMOs believe they will own the end-to-end customer experience by 2020.
-Today, the primary task of the CMO is to understand the customer buying journey from beginning to end and create programs to influence them at the right moment.
+A recent survey by Marketo found that 86% of CMOs believe they will own the end-to-end customer experience.
+Today, the primary task of the CMO is to understand the customer buying journey from beginning to end and create programs to engage them at every stage of the journey.

-The marketing flywheel will evolve to focus on the customer experience, similar to Amazon’s flywheel but the operational tactics will evolve over time as the buying journey becomes more defined and the goals maybe more specific and measurable such as higher close rates or shortened sales cycles.
+The marketing flywheel will evolve to focus on the customer experience, similar to Amazon's flywheel.
+Still, the operational tactics will evolve as the buying journey becomes more defined, and the goals become more specific and measurable such as higher close rates or shortened sales cycles.

 The Number One Reason You Need a Marketing Flywheel

 A marketing flywheel keeps the tactics focused on a single measurable goal.
-It forces you and your organization to keep a single purpose in mind as they develop the tactics.
+It forces you and your organization to keep a single purpose in mind as they develop the tactics to support it.